teambit/docs/docs/my-account.md

 - Delete organizations
   > You must be an admin to delete an organization.
 - Leave organizations
-  > You can leave an organization on which you are an admin only if there are other admins on that organization.
+  > You can leave an organization on which you are an admin only if other admins exist on that organization.
 - Manage SSH keys for accessing the account
 - Delete your account
   > Deleting your account is possible only if you are not an admin on any organization.